 I used some flannel I had left from a baby blanket and cut it with pinking shears to keep the edges from fraying.

 When I was done I had a pile of about 3 dozen fabric squares.

 Add 1 cup vinegar and your essential oil of choice to the glass jar.
 Shake to mix.
 I used Citrus Fresh because I love it's clean scent, but lavender, peppermint, purification or almost any scent you like would work.

 Add fabric scraps to jar being careful to make sure all the fabric scraps get wet.

 Store in glass jar with well-fitting lid.

 When ready to use, remove one fabric square from the jar.
 Squeeze out any extra liquid back into the jar.
 Toss in the dryer and use like normal.
 I promise you that pickle like smell will not be there when the clothes are dry.

 Save fabric squares to use again the next time you need to fill the jar.

 Using essential oils in your home can be a healthy alternative to chemicals.
 We strongly recommend you use essential oils which are therapeutic grade and can be ingested as well as topically used such as Young Living Essential Oils.
-To learn more about how to get your own Young Living essential oils, click here.

 Welcome to Homemade Wonders!